bennyhuo/NewDataClassAction/README.md

 # NewDataClassAction
-This is a IntelliJ plugin for Kotlin.
+This is an IntelliJ plugin for Kotlin.
 You may use this to create a data class from a Json string.

-This is mainly inspired by [GsonFormat](https://github.com/zzz40500/GsonFormat), a greate Java Bean code generator from Json.
+This is mainly inspired by [GsonFormat](https://github.com/zzz40500/GsonFormat), a great Java Bean code generator from Json.

 # Usage